Our Voices United

 ✅ Know Your Rights – Learn what to say and do if approached by immigration.

-✅ Report ICE Activity with WAISN – Call (844) 724-3737.
+✅ Report ICE Activity with WAISN – Call or text (844) 724-3737.

 ✅ Update School Records – Emergency contacts, phone numbers, and address.